 ESOP Fiduciary Duties

-The employer company (or the plan sponsor) is responsible for funding the plan.
+The employer company (or the plan sponsor) is responsible for funding the plan (the “ESOP”).
 The investment vehicle is the employer’s equity security.
-Therefore, the ESOP can be viewed simply as an investor, with a controlling ownership interest in the employer corporation.
+Therefore, the trust (the “ESOT”) can be viewed simply as a long-term investor, with a controlling ownership interest in the employer corporation.
 The trustee’s energies, therefore, should be focused on:

 - protecting the ESOP’s investment and

 - seeing the investment increases in value over time.

 Of course, the trustee is not directly responsible for the increase of the employer stock investment.
 The trustee has no actual control or responsibility over whether the investment increases in value.
 That responsibility rests with the success of the business and with its management.
 As with any business enterprise, there are numerous risks (both internal and external) that are beyond the investor’s influence.
 Hence, the ESOP trustee is not a guarantor of the success of the subject business or its investment value.

 ESOTs are designed to invest primarily in employer company stock.
 Therefore, the actual investment in employer stock, as opposed to a diversified portfolio of investments, will not be a violation of the duty of prudence.
 Nonetheless, the Department of Labor has stated that if it is clearly imprudent to invest in company stock, such an investment may be prohibited under the ERISA fiduciary standard.